 - Coordinate with CSEA and CHUTA for the successful implementation of the collective bargaining agreements.

-- Ensure our drivers are responsive and highly trained.
+- Ensuring CHUSD drivers are highly trained.

-- Maintain all required safety and maintenance records, inspect charter buses
+- Maintaining required safety and maintenance records.

 The Office of the Director of Special Education oversees programs that provide assistance to children with special needs.
 The Director of Special Education ensures that children of all abilities are able to learn based on their own unique set of skills and challenges.
 Special Education: